Gold Coast (Bundall)

 Venue:

-Lectures are held at Lakeside Room, Home of the Arts (HOTA), 135 Bundall Road, Surfers Paradise, QLD.
+The lectures are held at HOTA Central (Home Of The Arts), 135 Bundall Road, Surfers Paradise, QLD.
 Metered parking is available on site.

 Time: